mnagired/418_final_project/README.md

 A successful project would entail a comparison between data and model parallelism with respect to speedup as well as performance.
 This would involve having a working implementation of our models in `PyTorch` as well as using `mpi4py` to be able to comment on performance and speedup in a message passing paradigm.
-With these models, we will have measurements of speedup with respect to both data and model parallelism.
+With these models, we will have measurements of speedup with respect to data parallelism.
 For an example of a specific metric we may want to look out for, we will see if we can achieve the result that doubling batch size (so in the data parallel setting) halves the training time.